Variety Jubilee

 Variety Jubilee is a 1943 British historical musical film directed by Maclean Rogers and starring Reginald Purdell, Ellis Irving and Lesley Brook.
-It depicts life in a London music hall from 1892 to the Second World War.
+It was written by Kathleen Butler based on a story by Mabel Constanduros, and depicts life in a London music hall from 1892 to the Second World War.
 It was made at the Riverside Studios in Hammersmith.
 The film was re-released in 1945, to capitalise on the popularity of Ealing's Champagne Charlie.

 Plot

-Variety Jubilee is a melodrama chronicling three generations of a family of music hall owners.
-At the start of the 20th century, two former variety artists, Joe and Kit, become partners in running a music hall.
+The film chronicles three generations of a family of music hall owners.
+At the start of the 20th century, two former variety artists, Joe Swan and Kit Burns, become partners in running a music hall.
 The First World War brings the death of Kit's son, and the end of the war a decline in popularity of music halls.
 Joe and Kit's business falls into disrepair, and finally, Kit and his wife die in poverty.
 Eventually, Kit's grandson successfully resurrects the family music hall, before joining the RAF to fight in the second World War.

 Critical reception

+The Monthly Film Bulletin wrote: "Direction and production as a whole are as simple as this story, content to present the variety turns which are the main reason for the film."

 Radio Times gave the film three out of five stars, noting a "simple, nostalgic tribute to the British music hall...The film consists largely of musical variety acts performed by numerous forgotten old-timers of a bygone era, with Marie Lloyd Jr impersonating her famous mother.
 Comedian George Robey, a team of cancan dancers and the band of the Coldstream Guards are also among the arcane and rather touching attractions."